ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 1. **RiskCUBE license**
    - **With shop plug-in**: CHF 960 p.a. (unless otherwise stated)
    - **Without shop plug-in**: CHF 660 p.a.
-   - Different prices depending on the system (see respective details above).
+   - Deviating prices depending on the system (see respective details above).

 2. **Shop plug-in costs**
    - Partly monthly, partly one-time license or installation costs depending on system and partner.

 3. **Credit check**
-   - Individual offers with flat rates (cheaper with additional debt collection or provision of payment experiences).
+   - Individual offers with flat rates (discounted with additional debt collection or provision of payment experiences).

 4. **Other costs**
-   - Installation, maintenance, upgrade, or support according to the information provided by the respective plug-in partners.
+   - Installation, maintenance, upgrade, or support according to the information of the respective plug-in partners.

 *All prices are exclusive of value-added tax (VAT).*